 She is also a student of philosophy and English at the University of Sydney, and has spent over ten years performing and teaching classical piano.
 In her free time, Zoe tends to her flock of birds, has a great love of wine and cheese, literature and classical composition.

-Zoe will greet you on Sundays, Mondays and Thursdays.
+Zoe will greet you on Sundays and Mondays.

 For somebody who says she dislikes desk jobs, applying for a job as a receptionist may seem counter-intuitive.